lebrice/mila-docs/docs/examples/frameworks/pytorch_setup/README.rst

 **Running this example**

-This assumes that you already created a conda environment named "pytorch".
+This assumes that you already installed UV on the cluster you are working on.
 To create this environment, we first request resources for an interactive job.
 Note that we are requesting a GPU for this job, even though we're only going to install packages.
 This is because we want PyTorch to be installed with GPU support, and to have all the required libraries.